metaspace2020/coloc/README.md

 The initial expert rankings can be found in `rankings.csv`, the filtered gold standard with average rankings is in `coloc_gs.csv`.

+## Colocalization measures

+The colocalization measures implementations are available [in this commit range](https://github.com/metaspace2020/offsample/coloc/measures).

+### Ion intensity-based measures

+Ion intensity-based measures are available in the jupyther notebook `ion_intensity_coloc_measures`.

 ## Future steps

 We are planning to integrate the best methods into [https://metaspace2020.eu](https://metaspace2020.eu).